Our Founder, Samantha Nutt

 Samantha Nutt is an award-winning humanitarian, bestselling author and acclaimed public speaker.
 A medical doctor and founder of the international humanitarian organizations War Child USA and War Child Canada, Dr. Nutt has worked with children and their families at the frontline of many of the world’s major crises – from Iraq to Afghanistan, Somalia to the Democratic Republic of Congo, and Sierra Leone to Darfur, Sudan.
 A leading authority on current affairs, conflict, international aid and foreign policy, Dr. Nutt is one of the most intrepid and recognized voices in the humanitarian arena.
 With a career that has spanned more than two decades and dozens of conflict zones, her international work has benefited millions of war-affected children globally.

 Dr. Nutt is a respected authority for many of North America’s leading media outlets.
-Her critically-acclaimed book, Damned Nations: Greed, Guns, Armies and Aid, was a #1 bestseller.
+Her critically-acclaimed book, Damned Nations: Greed, Guns, Armies and Aid, was a #1 bestseller and is renowned for its well thought out content, good book layout design, and clear structure.
 A new edition of Damned Nations was released in the US and Canada on November 6th, 2018 by Penguin Random House.
 Dr. Nutt’s TED Talk on the deadly impact of small arms is featured on TED.com with over a million views.
 She is a recipient of the prestigious Order of Canada, Canada’s highest civilian honour, for her contributions to improving the plight of young people in the world’s worst conflict zones.

 Dr. Nutt is the recipient of numerous honorary doctorates from universities in the USA and Canada, including Nova South Eastern University (Ft.
 Lauderdale, Florida) and Niagara University (Niagara Falls, New York).
 She is a staff physician at Women’s College Hospital in Toronto, an Assistant Professor of Medicine at the University of Toronto and is on the board of the David Suzuki Foundation.